Harzu/iced_term/README.md

 - Changing Font/Color scheme
 - Hyperlinks processing (hover/open)

-This widget was tested on MacOS, Linux and Windows (but only under [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about)).
+This widget was tested on MacOS, Linux and Windows.

 ## Installation